The School of Medicine offers a variety of degree programs to accommodate every student’s individual career goals.

-Combined degree programs
+Doctoral and combined degree programs

 Combined Doctor of Medicine and Master of Population Health Sciences (MD/MPHS): This five-year combined degree program focuses on clinical epidemiology, quantitative analysis, biostatistics, research methods and research ethics.
-Advisors for the program are Graham Colditz, DrPH, MD, MPH, professor and chief of the Department of Surgery’s Division of Public Health Sciences, and Allison King, MD, MPH, assistant professor of education, medical director of the Survivorship Program at Alvin J. Siteman Cancer Center and associate director for medical students.
+Advisors for the program are Graham Colditz, DrPH, MD, MPH, professor and chief of the Department of Surgery’s Division of Public Health Sciences, and Allison King, MD, MPH, professor of education, medical director of the Survivorship Program at Alvin J. Siteman Cancer Center and associate director for medical students.
 Tuition is waived for medical students in good standing.

 Combined Doctor of Medicine and Master of Public Health (MD/MPH): This program covers all the foundational areas of public health including policy, behavior, environment, epidemiology, biostatistics, planning, evaluation and research.
 The five-year combined degree is performed in association with the nationally accredited degree program in the Brown School of Social Work.
 Matthew Kreuter, PhD, MPH, associate dean for public health and professor, and Amy Eyler, PhD, assistant dean for public health and associate professor, are advisors for the program.
 The degree culminates in completion of an independent scholarly project and exam.
 Scholarships are available for covering additional tuition costs.